Developed by former researchers at:

 The top section will show the overall score and highlight portions of the text that appear to be AI-generated.

-The detector for the entire text and the per-sentence detector use complementary techniques, so use them together (along with your best judgement) to make an assessment.
+The detector for the entire text and the per-sentence detector use complementary techniques, so use them together (along with your best judgment) to make an assessment.

 Looking for other ways to score content?
 Contact us.

-Recently, models such as GPT-3.5, ChatGPT, GPT-4, Bing Chat, Claude, and Google Bard and have led to the rise of machine-generated content.
+Recently, models such as ChatGPT (GPT-4), Bing Chat, Claude, and Google's Gemini have led to the rise of machine-generated content.
 This synthetic content is increasingly indistinguishable from human-written content.

 Despite rapid progress, these models continue to have shortcomings such as hallucinated facts as well as consequences such as enabling cheating in language courses.